Key Differences Between Aadhaar Authentication and Consent

 • Your gender

-Crucially, your biometric information (fingerprints or iris scans) is never shared with anyone, even with your consent.
-Biometrics are only used by UIDAI for the authentication process to confirm your identity, not for sharing.
+Crucially, your biometric information (fingerprints or iris scans) is exclusively processed by UIDAI for authentication purposes and is never disclosed to any other party, even with your consent.
+Biometrics are solely utilized by UIDAI for the authentication process to confirm your identity, and not for sharing.

 Why Your Consent is So Important